PMaynard/jekyll-nationpigeon/_posts/2015-02-22-thunderbird-office365-calendar.md

 These details are for Queen's University Belfast, something similar should work with other organizations.

-If you have trouble connecting check the Server URL.
-I identified the address be checking the URL bar when I was logged into office365's web-app.
-I have been unable to reproduce this, if you find a way please let me know.
+If you are having trouble connecting, check the Server URL.
+I identified the address by checking the URL bar when I was logged into office365's  outlook web-app.
+I have been unable to reproduce this, if you find a way to identify which pod you are using please let me know.